A Beginner’s Guide On How To Buy A Static Caravan

 If you intend to rent out your static caravan, consider the area’s popularity as a tourist destination.
 Fortunately, most holiday parks are intentionally located in areas that attract a steady flow of visitors – but it’s still important to do your due diligence.

 Our biggest tip would be to try before you buy.
-Go and stay in your chosen park – preferably in different seasons – and get a proper feel for the atmosphere, how it is managed and the local area.
+Go and visit your chosen park and get a proper feel for the atmosphere, how it is managed and the local area.

 SUMMARY